fintechsteve/modeling-volatility/README.md

          1. Run the notebook (from colab or locally in your terminal with command `jupyter notebook`.
 Make sure your current working directory is "ODSC/modeling-volatility")

 1. Data ingestion: Reading in and visualizing currency data.
 (Initial complete.
 Steve/Eunice)
 2. Time-series properties of data and currency baskets.
-DXY
+DXY (Needs more explanation of statistics and plots.
+Eunice)
 3. Splitting the sample and saving some for out of sample testing.
 Basic validation.
+(Steve by 30th) Metrics for success. define concept of a basic model and RMSE test (Steve by 30th)

 4. Strategy 1:
    1. **Part 1** - Intro to Turbulence.
 Why it is used.
 Rough theory behind it.
 Choice of parameters.
-How to calculate (Static)
+How to calculate (Static) (Steve by 30th)
    2. **Part 2** - Creating a model and metric of success: Dynamic asset allocation. mapping between signal and weight.
 Alternative metrics (correlation between w and retsq, RMSE).
 Role of benchmark and model bias.
 Role of insample vs out of sample (some of the pitfalls).
+(Eunice by 5th)

 5. Strategy 2:
    1. **Part 1** - Introduction to GARCH Estimation: Why it is used.
 Theory behind it and estimation. p and q parameters, look back window.
-How to calculate (Static) - Sonya
+How to calculate (Static) - (Sonya by 5th)
    2. **Part 2** - GARCH revisited: Forward estimation and challenges of multi-day estimation. - Sonya

 8. Strategy 3: